-Article 2 - The Constitution
+Article 2 - Members of The Council

-1.5 Composition and Eligibility
+2.1 Composition and Eligibility

 - (a) Composition.
 The Council will comprise 46 members, otherwise called councillors.
 One or more councillors will be elected by the voters of each ward in accordance with a scheme drawn up by the Local Government Commission and approved by the Secretary of State. - (b) Eligibility.
 Only registered voters of the district or those living or working there will be eligible to hold the office of councillor.